jeffThompson/Recipes/recipes/larb-gai.md

 1. heat wok or skillet over high heat, pour in oil
 2. add chicken and 1 tbsp galangal paste, stirring constantly
 3. cook until nearly cooked through (not about browning just getting cooked)
-4. remove wok from heat, add fish sauce mixture
-5. return wok to high heat, stir and cook 2-3 minutes
+4. add fish sauce mixture, stir and cook 2-3 minutes until most of the liquid is absorbed
+5. remove from heat and let sit until the chicken is warm but not hot
-6. add shallots, lemongrass, 1 tbsp rice powder, lime leaf, and 1 tbsp each of the herbs
+6. add shallots, lemongrass, 1 tbsp rice powder, lime leaf, and the herbs (reserving a bit for garnish)
-7. plate and add remaining herbs and a pinch of rice powder
+7. plate and sprinkle a bit of the herbs and a generous pinch of rice powder

 serve:
 1. spoon onto service plate and surround with cucumber, chiles, and lettuce (if using)

-## notes
-* Definitely prep all the herbs ahead of time into bowls (one for fish sauce mix, one for herbs for cooking, another for garnish) since this cooks super fast

 ## based on
 * The great *Pok Pok* book